Moumirrai/FLAVUS/readme.md

 # Flavus

-My personal music bot powered by lavalink.
+Discord music bot powered by Lavalink.
 Based on [discord.js](https://discord.js.org/#/) and [erela.js](https://erelajs-docs.netlify.app/docs/gettingstarted.html#documentation-guides).
+Provides an rest/socket API through which remote control is possible (e.g. web client).

-### Features
+## Features
 - can play music from **YouTube**, **Spotify**, **Twitch**, and more
-- has autoplay feature
+- has decent autoplay
+- lots of useful features, like playing on timestamp from YouTube
+- API for controlls

 ### Lavalink server and MongoDB instance required
  If you dont want to host your own Lavalink use these settings in `.env`: